-Tender fettucine noodles covered in a creamy homemade alfredo sauce and then topped with seasoned chicken.
-This chicken alfredo is easily made in under 30 minutes and is loaded with Italian flavor!
+Tender fettuccine noodles covered in a creamy homemade alfredo sauce and then topped with seasoned chicken.
+This chicken fettuccine alfredo is easily made in under 30 minutes and is loaded with Italian flavor!

 Skip the fancy restaurant and make your own chicken fettuccini alfredo at home!
-This easy recipe tastes just as authentic and only takes 25 minutes from start to finish.
-We love to serve ours with a fresh chopped salad, garlic bread or parmesan broccoli.
-It’s the perfect way to experience fine Italian dining without ever having to leave your house!
+This easy recipe tastes authentic and only take 25 minutes.
+Serve with chopped salad, garlic bread or parmesan broccoli and it’s fine Italian dining without leaving the house!

 - Sauce.
 For a thicker sauce, use heavy whipping cream instead of half and half.
-For an extra creamy sauce, mix in some cream cheese like I did in my cream cheese alfredo sauce.
+For an extra creamy sauce, mix in cream cheese like in this cream cheese alfredo sauce.

 - Protein.
 Feel free to swap out the chicken with shrimp if preferred.
 Or you can omit meat all together.